iambodo/dhis2-user-analysis/README.md

 # dhis2-user-analysis
 RMarkdown script to pull and analyze user activity data from *any DHIS2 Tracker program*

 DHIS2 does not have user-level analytics.
-Instead, DHIS2 analytics is restricted to period dimension, organization unit dimension, and a data dimension (such as a data element or program indicator).
+Instead, DHIS2 analytics is restricted to a period dimension, an organization unit dimension, and a data dimension (such as a data element or program indicator).
 Analytics therefore assumes that one user is active per organization unit.
-However, there are multiple users often work at a single organization unit, such as at a health clinic, making it impossible to know which user is entering data and when.
-Luckily, DHIS2 keeps a log of every entry of a data element into a tracker program at the */trackedentitydatavalueaudit* API endpoint, including username and timestamp, making it possible to analyze tracker activity at the **user level** with various API calls.
+However, there are often multiple users often working at a single organization unit, such as at a health clinic, making it difficult to know which users are entering data and when.
+Luckily, DHIS2 keeps a log of every entry of a data element into a tracker program at the */trackedentitydatavalueaudit* API endpoint, including username and timestamp, enabling analysis of tracker activity at the **user level** through various API calls.

 **How to Run this analysis**
 * Download R Studio: https://rstudio.com/products/rstudio/download/